What is All My Money?

 Training classes will show you how to use AMM's hands-on, experiential approach to encourage participant learning learn through discussion, games, case examples, demonstrations, and by applying the information to their everyday lives.

 Training classes are offered regionally around Illinois.
-Please see registration links on the right column.
+Please register for the class you're interested in listed under Find Events; see the right column.

 Trainings are two full days.
 Trainees will learn about financial management and develop facilitation skills as they experience each of the eight lessons in the curriculum.
 Certificates of completion will be awarded to those attending the entire training.